 There is no formal tuition, but members are very willing to share their skills if asked.
 Regular workshops are given for those wishing to develop their painting.
 A number of members are well established artists who are very willing to share their methods.

-Regular exhibitions, currently three a year, offer the opportunity to display and sell work, and paintings are also displayed, for sale, in several local venues.
+Regular exhibitions, currently two a year, offer the opportunity to display and sell work, and paintings are also displayed, for sale, in a couple of local venues.

-For any enquiries about joining, or about exhibition dates and venues, please contact the group secretary Jo Gittins (on the contacts page).
+For any enquiries about joining, or about exhibition dates and venues, please contact the Membership Secretary (on the contacts page).

 Eric Gregory 1922 – 2011